WHAT YOU SHOULD KNOW:

 You may need to avoid heavy lifting until your surgery site heals.
-Ask your PHP when you may return to your normal activities.
-Do not exercise until your PHP says it is okay.
-Ask your PHP to help you plan your exercise program.
+Ask your healthcare provider when you may return to your normal activities.
+Do not exercise until your healthcare provider says it is okay.
+Ask your healthcare provider to help you plan your exercise program.

 Exercise, such as walking, can help you have regular bowel movements.
 Eat high-fiber foods and drink more liquids.
 Some foods high in fiber include fruit, vegetables, and whole grains.
 Caregivers may give you a stool softener to help make your bowel movements softer and more regular.

 You may have a bandage over your surgery site when you leave the hospital.
-Do not take the bandage off until your PHP says it is okay.
-Ask your PHP how to care for your wound at home.
+Do not take the bandage off until your healthcare provider says it is okay.
+Ask your healthcare provider how to care for your wound at home.

 - You are bleeding more than expected from your surgery site.

 - Your surgery site is swollen, red, or has pus coming from it.

 - You have questions or concerns about your condition or care.

 - You feel lightheaded, short of breath, and have chest pain.